No items found.

 Q. My estrogen labs have risen in addition to my testosterone on this med.
 Should I be concerned?

 A. A modest increase in estrogens along with testosterone is nothing to be concerned about.
 As part of normal physiology, your body will covert some testosterone to estrogen.
-Enclomiphene generally induces the fewest estrogenic side effects amongst SERMs.
+Enclomiphene generally helps induce the fewest estrogenic side effects amongst SERMs.
 It is a misconception that estrogen and testosterone necessarily antagonize each other.
 When testosterone and estrogen increase in tandem, it may amplify an array of anabolic and libido effects.
 By itself, estrogen has a weak anabolic effect.
 But it does play a role in muscle regulation, sensitizing it to exercise stimuli and testosterone’s actions.
-The increase in estrogen may also have cardioprotective and neuroprotective effects, support bone mineral density and body composition, and contribute to mood and cognitive function.6,7
+The increase in estrogen may also help support cardiovascular wellness and nervous system balance along with bone mineral density support and healthy body composition contribute to balanced mood and cognitive wellness.6,7

 • References